 Italians are famous for their home-cooked recipes that have been passed down for generations.
 While you can still find plenty of walk-in restaurants while you’re there, ideally, you need to make a reservation if you want to go to their famous ristorantes, osterias, trattorias, and wineries.

 Chances are, these are always fully booked, especially during the peak season.
-While you can opt to make your reservation online, remember that Italy’s culture is still very traditional.
-It’s always best to give them a ring to let them know.
+While you can opt to make your reservation online, remember that Italy‘s culture is still very traditional, so you can just give a call a few days before your visit.

 2. Learn Some Basic Italian